Directions

 Public pedagogy and community learning

-Wellbeing and relational capacity
+Wellbeing, inclusion, and relational capacity

 Engagement design under complexity